lukas-vlcek/mapping-normalization-example/mapping.md

 See [`level.template.json`](level.template.json) file
 for complete index template file.

-Before reading next chapter make sure the index template has been push to Elasticsearch:
+If you will want to run examples found in the next chapter make sure the index template has been push to Elasticsearch:

 `curl -X POST http://localhost:9200/_template/level -d@./level.template.json`